 As this feature is not yet implemented, and as the code in question is fairly involved, this format will almost certainly change as over sites and unnecessary fields become apparent.
 There may also be changes in general organization.

-Note: The Metadata Cache Adaptive Resize Status Image employs a number of doubles, which are not currently used in the file format spec.
-On discussion with Quincey, I learned that macros for serializing and deserializing doubles in this context have recently been developed.
-See Quincey for pointers when you get close to this element of the implementation.

 Metadata Cache Adaptive Resize Status Image: